Gajol/ApplicationArchitecture/ARA/ARA-Definitions.md

   - See *[Neal Ford's Presentation with List of Quality Attributes](http://nealford.com/downloads/Evolutionary_Architectures_by_Neal_Ford.pdf)* for more information

+## Application

+Application
+: An application, application program or application software is a computer program designed to help people perform an activity

+API
+: An application programming interface (API) is a connection between computers or between computer programs.
+It is a type of software interface, offering a service to other pieces of software.
+An API may be a web-service call (REST API, ...) or a software library or framework (function calls, methods, libraries, ...).

+Front-End & Back-End
+: In simple application terms, the front-end of an application is concerned with the presentation to the end-user.
+In simple application terms, the back-end interacts with the data access layer.

+Web Service
+: An API to invoke a service over a network.
+Many different standards exist for web service APIs (Service Oriented Architecture - SOA and SOAP, REST API, CORBA). gRPC is newer option (2015) using HTTP and ProtoBuf; while more complex than REST APIs, offers programatic interface description language.   gRPC is often used in micro-service architectures.

 ## Governance:

+Governance:
-- Governance, derived from the Greek word kubernan "*to steer*" is an important responsibility of the architect role.
+Governance is derived from the Greek word kubernan "*to steer*" is an important responsibility of the architect role.
 As the name implies, the scope of architecture governance covers any aspect of the software development process that architects (including roles like enterprise architects) want to exert an influence upon.
 For example, ensuring software quality within an organization falls under the heading of architectural governance because it falls within the scope of architecture, and negligence can lead to disastrous quality problems.

 ## Technical Debt

 Technical debt is somewhat misunderstood in within IT and our department.
 Technical debt goes beyond having aging end-of-life applications.
 Below are some common definitions used to describe technical debt:

 - Technical debt (also known as design debt or code debt, but can be also related to other technical endeavours) is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer. [[Technical Debt - Wikipedia](https://en.wikipedia.org/wiki/Technical_debt)].